How to Participate

 ① Info & Consent

-Read the information sheet ([Parents] | [<16] | [16+]) and chat as a family.
-To get started, complete the digital consent form.
+If you are happy to participate, you can complete the digital consent form (see email).
 There is no obligation to submit work just because you’ve signed up!

-Check out our Inspiration Page here for prompts and ideas.
+You can make a short story/voice note (3 min max), or you can use our Inspiration Page here for prompts and ideas.
 You can spend as much or as little time as you like—it’s your project.

-③ Online Sessions (Optional)
+Online Sessions (Optional)

 Join our team and artist Charlie Murphy for a 1-hour workshop.
 Ask questions, see examples, or just listen in to get some ideas.